Rig Features

 IK-FK Switch

 In IK mode, the feet stick to their position when moving the main pelvis controller (c_root_master).
-The legs rotation is controled by the foot position in a dynamic way.
+The legs rotation is controlled by the foot position in a reversed way.

 In FK mode, each bone can be rotated individually, the legs bones inherit the main pelvis controller position and rotation.